 Wait, a desolate stretch of Fourth Avenue isn’t your ideal location for a gorgeous, alcohol-soaked afternoon?
 It doesn’t matter; after a few pints at this airy converted auto shop, you won’t want to leave.
 Canines and smokers are welcome in the courtyard.
-And the craft-beer labels—primarily American, with some European cameos such as Würzburger Festbier—are uniformly excellent.
+And the craft-beer labels—primarily American, with some European cameos such as Gaffel Kölsch—are uniformly excellent.

-In a beer scene dominated by hoppy, high-alcohol brews, credit this madcap watering hole for championing session beers (most $7–8), a family of brews whose lower booze content makes them ideal for extended drinking.
-Unlikely picks such as the three-percent-ABV Pottery Hile Ale (Budweiser, by comparison, is 5 percent) will keep you buzzed but standing through an evening of rubber ring quoits in the back garden.
+In a beer scene dominated by hoppy, high-alcohol brews, credit this madcap watering hole for championing session beers (most $7–9), a family of brews whose lower booze content makes them ideal for extended drinking.
+Unlikely picks such as the four-percent-ABV Baba Black Beer (Budweiser, by comparison, is 5 percent) will keep you buzzed but standing through an evening of rubber ring quoits in the back garden.

 Encompassing 30,000 square feet of outdoor space and with a capacity well above 1,200, Studio Square is more of a beer city than a beer garden.
-Patrons pack the sprawling yard, all guzzling half liters ($7), liters ($13) and pitchers ($18) of mostly German and American brews.
-Bear Republic Racer 5 IPA (half liter $7, pitcher $18) is a solid all-season refresher.
-Clouds or not, brats, burgers and other bites ($6–$13) are in order.
+Patrons pack the sprawling yard, all guzzling half liters, liters and pitchers of mostly German and American brews.
+Shiner Bock dark lager is a solid all-season refresher.
+Clouds or not, brats, burgers and other bites are in order.